-Lance Sergeant Thomas Pearson (2721484) served with the Irish Guards during World War Two.
+Lance Sergeant Thomas Pearson (2721484) served with the Irish Guards during the Second World War.
 He was the son of John Pearson and Elizabeth Pearson of Derby, England.
 He was the husband of Margaret Harper Pearson of Belfast, Co.
 Antrim.

 Pearson played as a goalkeeper for Glentoran Football Club in East Belfast, Co.
 Down.
 In 1937, Glentoran manager Sam Jennings signed the strapping goalkeeper.
 “Big Tom” played for Hull City and Derby County before moving to Belfast.
 He played 98 games for Glentoran Football Club.

 At the outbreak of the Second World War in September 1939, then living in Belfast, he enlisted in the Irish Guards.
 While serving with 1st Battalion Irish Guards, he received the Military Medal.
 Patrols from the Guards had forced the Wehrmacht to abandon Sidi Naceur in Tunisia.
 This allowed the Battalion to concentrate on Recce Ridge.